ivangfr/springboot-react-keycloak/README.md

 ## Start Environment

-In a terminal and inside the `springboot-react-keycloak` root folder run:
+In a terminal, navigate to the `springboot-react-keycloak` root folder and run:
 ```
 ./init-environment.sh
 ```